itsallcode/openfasttrace-architecture-template/README.md

 The [arc42 template](https://github.com/arc42/arc42-template) is offered under the (CC-BY-SA)[LICENSE.txt].
 Please keep attributions in all derived works.

 This build automatically includes license headers in the Markdown files for that reasons.
+See ["Automatic License Headers"](#automatic-license-headers) for details.

 ## Installation